-Rutherglen is located in South Lanarkshire.
-In historical times it was a village and a shopping center with horse fairs and an industrial profile.
-It has now been incorporated into the greater Glasgow conurbation and is a suburb of the city.
-Rutherglen has been named one of the 25 best suburbs for homebuyers in the UK by a national Sunday newspaper.
+Rutherglen is a small town located in South Lanarkshire, Scotland.
+Historically, it was a village and shopping center with horse fairs and an industrial profile.
+Nowadays, it has been incorporated into the greater Glasgow conurbation and is considered a suburb of the city.
+In fact, Rutherglen has been named one of the 25 best suburbs for homebuyers in the UK by a national Sunday newspaper.

 The town is divided into two main areas: Stonelaw Road and Burnside Road.
 It is a pleasant, leafy suburb approximately six miles from the heart of Glasgow, with its own set of shops and parks such as Stonelaw Woods and Woodburn Park.
 There are also a supermarket, a hotel, several churches, a bowling alley and several tennis courts.
 Much of the traditional residential property was built in the early 20th century with blond and red sandstone, providing a friendly, traditional environment for families.